red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/getting-started/dialog-rails.rst

 Definition
 ----------

-*Dialog Rails* are a type of rails enforcing the path that the dialog between the user and the bot should take.
+*Dialog Rails* are a type of rail enforcing the path that the dialog between the user and the bot should take.
 Typically, they involve three components:

 1. The definition of user messages, which includes the canonical forms, e.g., ``user expressed greeting``, and potential utterances.
 2. The definition of bot messages, which includes the canonical forms, e.g., ``bot express greeting``, and potential utterances.